RagexPrince683/mchelio/README.md

-skin port (makes McheliDummyEntity have a steve skin) (may be fixed, have not tested) Fisk's Superheroes's Slow-motion vision (unchecked) Xradar & Mcheli on servers (set the config option for the mcheli issue to false in the xradar config)
+skin port (makes McheliDummyEntity have a steve skin) (may be fixed, have not tested) Fisk's Superheroes's Slow-motion vision (unchecked) Xradar & Mcheli on servers (set the config option for the mcheli issue to false in the xradar config) Sqeedometer (Mcheli speeds rubberneck and use partial tick hacks so the speeds fluctuate)

 If you encounter any issues, please contact me at: ragexprince684@gmail.com